mcjcloud/taurine/README.md

 # Taurine

-This is a hobby programming language.
-I like energy drinks...
+This is a hobby programming language, fueled by caffeine o.O